The key to hoya kentiana care is to keep it’s roots from sitting in wet soil, and use a light, airy and well draining medium…

 How Often to Water A Hoya Kentiana

 Water when the potting mix is dry, checking it weekly.
 The roots must not sit in water logged soil as it can encourage root rot.
 They are naturally epiphytes, so they do not grow in heavy soil in the wild.
+This is really important with hoya care, as they can get root rot easily.

 Feed once a month in spring and summer, using a balanced feed, or one slightly higher in nitrogen will be fine.
 When the plant flowers, using a feed higher in phosphorous will encourage the blooms.